 - Pull up your closing statement to review your previous transaction.
 Specifically the amount of fees and closing costs you paid

-Before anyone answers “When can I refinance my mortgage?” they need to have a clear understanding of the mortgage they current have.
-Not knowing the ins and outs of your current mortgage could end up cost you thousands of dollars.
+Before anyone answers, “When can I refinance my mortgage?” they need to have a clear understanding of the mortgage they currently have.
+Not knowing the ins and outs of your current mortgage could end up costing you thousands of dollars.

 - Am I saving enough money per month to justify a refinance of my mortgage?

 - If you are doing a cash-out loan to improve your home, then; will the home improvements increase the value of my home enough to justify the refinance of my current mortgage?